-	At Monarch Solicitors we provide highly competitive legal fees for clients wishing to apply for the personal visas.
-We will provide you with a breakdown of the routine legal costs for a simple freehold purchase from the outset so that you can budget the visa costs and fees.
+At Monarch Solicitors we provide highly competitive legal fees for clients wishing to apply for the Family visa.
+We will provide you with a breakdown of the routine legal costs for a simple family or spouse visa from the outset so that you can budget the costs and fees for the Family visa.

 Contact Our Family Visa Solicitors

-	Our expert immigration lawyers are available to discuss your UK Personal visa option and the eligibility requirements.
+Our expert immigration lawyers are available to discuss your Family visa option and the eligibility requirements.

 Please contact our UK immigration lawyers for immediate assistance by sending an email to us at [email protected] and one of our UK immigration solicitors shall call you back.

 Alternatively, please call our immigration team on 0330 127 8888 for a free no obligation discussion.

 Call us for a free initial consultation

 Those subject to immigration control and holders of an Unmarried Partner Visa or Same-Sex Partner Visa will not be able to rely on public funds during their limited leave to remain visas.

 If you are a single parent, the following conditions will need to be met for your child to obtain a UK Dependant Visa:

 - You are the sole surviving parent of the child(ren); or